-Effective July 1, 2025, Section 8 would require the State Board of Education to amend, by August 1, 2026, its Education Quality Standards and the Independent School Program Approval rules as they relate to the class size minimums laid out in Section 6.
-Additional rulemaking by the Board would set statewide graduation requirements (based on recommendations in Section 9), effective by July 1, 2027.
-Section 8 would also require the Board to submit, by December 1, 2025, a report to the House and Senate Committees on Education with proposed standards to for schools to be considered "small by necessity" or "sparse by necessity".
+Effective July 1, 2025, Section 8 requires the State Board of Education to amend, by August 1, 2026, its Education Quality Standards and the Independent School Program Approval rules as they relate to the class size minimums laid out in Section 6.
+Additional rulemaking by the Board will set statewide graduation requirements (based on recommendations in Section 9), effective by July 1, 2027.
+Section 8 also requires the Board to submit, by December 1, 2025, a report to the House and Senate Committees on Education with proposed standards to for schools to be considered "small by necessity" or "sparse by necessity".